vala-lang/vala-www/blog/vala-docs-may-2026.md

 ---
 layout: post
 title: Vala Documentation Updates - May 2026
+date: “2026-05-10”
 description: Highlighting the latest updates to the Vala Documentation website as of May 2026
-date: "2026-05-10"
 authors:
  - Colin Kiama
 ---

 ## Intro

-- Greet Reader
-- Explain why this blog series is being started in a 1-3 sentences.
-	- Vala Documentation has moved away from old GNOME Wiki - Which took ages to get updates
-	- New Vala Documentation is now in its own website and has its own repository that makes its easier than ever update the docs.
+In case you missed it, a new Vala Documentation website ([https://docs.vala.dev](https://docs.vala.dev)) was created to replace the old documentation in the deprecated GNOME Wiki website.

-	- The majority of the old docs have been ported over, what's left is:
+Over time, updates have been made to the [documentation website repository](https://github.com/vala-lang/vala-docs).
+The majority of the old docs have been ported over.
+What’s left is:
-		- Sample Code (in-progress)
+- Sample code (In Progress)
 - Genie Programming Language Documentation

+However, people may not be aware  of the changes the updates to the documentation website.
+These blog posts should help with that.

+Now, here’s what’s new (April - May 2026):

 ## What's New